- Mental Health

 * It did not stop him from not watching the youngest before she left the house with the dog, after a hurricane, in which I was entertaining the two oldest with a game of Uno, because we had no power for 5 1/2 days.
 (Luckily, he did find her and the dog pretty quickly.
 I'm just glad she took the dog.)

-* It did not stop him from being so distracted that he did not take care of our oldest daughter when he sent her across the street to retrieve a soccer ball in a muddy ditch.
+* It did not stop him from being so distracted that he did not take care of our oldest daughter, then 7 years old, when he sent her across the street to retrieve a soccer ball in a muddy ditch.
 When I returned from the youngest child's soccer game, I came back to muddy shoes and socks.
 (Snakes could have been in that ditch.)

 * It did not stop him from getting distracted and not watching our black lab at the bus stop where the dog bit a child and the child had to go to the hospital to get stitches.